UniversalDependencies/UD_English-EWT/README.txt

 LICENSE/COPYRIGHT

-Universal Dependencies English Web Treebank (c) 2013, 2014, 2015 by The Board of Trustees of The Leland Stanford Junior University.
+Universal Dependencies English Web Treebank © 2013, 2014, 2015,
+2016 by The Board of Trustees of The Leland Stanford Junior University.
 All Rights Reserved.

 The annotations and database rights of the Universal Dependencies